Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future

 Another idea to realize FAs is to leverage stepper motor-driven radiating elements for position adjustment, known as mechanically MAs.
-Fig. \hyperref[ma-1]{6(a)} illustrates a potential architecture of MAs, which consists of a communication module and an antenna positioning module \cite{52}.
+Fig. \hyperref[ma-1]{7(a)} illustrates a potential architecture of MAs, which consists of a communication module and an antenna positioning module \cite{52}.
 The MA is connected to the RF chain via a flexible cable to supply power.
 A digital signal processor such as Central Processing Unit (CPU) can perform signal processing and antenna position computing.
 In \cite{53}, antennas are mounted on a 3-D mechanical slider driven by a stepper motor which, upon receiving control signals from the CPU, adjusts antennas to the desired location with the required accuracy.
 Additionally, the movable planar can be connected to the CPU transceiver through an extendable rod.
 Equipped with motors at both ends of the rod, the CPU can flexibly control 3-D spatial positions and rotation angles of antennas, forming a 6DMA.
 All 6DMA surfaces can independently control positions and rotations to adapt to the time-varying channel distribution in wireless networks.
 Compared to liquid-based FAs and reconfigurable pixel antennas, mechanically MAs offer higher movement freedom and lower hardware costs.
 However, their movement response time and spatial coupling are issues that cannot be neglected.
 In existing research, MAs and 6DMAs are more suggested for use in LAPs and HAPs due to the satellite-side MAs face several practical limitations.
 For example, the integration of movable hardware on satellites increases system complexity and is subject to strict payload constraints in terms of power and size.
 In addition, the dynamic adjustment of satellite-side MAs would require complex control mechanisms and continuous recalibration under fast orbital dynamics, which may compromise stability and reliability.
 Moreover, the hardware maintenance or replacement is extremely high in satellite networks.